particle1331/ok-transformer/README.md

 [Entry point](https://particle1331.github.io/ok-transformer/intro.html)

-A collection of notes and code on ML engineering and operations.
+A collection of notes, code, and experiments on understanding ML engineering and operations.

 <br>